patfiaux/RELICS/README.md

 | NA | NA | NA | neg |
 | chr8 | 128704482 | 128704502 | exon |

+Row 1 in the count file should correspond to the guide in row 1 in the infor file.

 ## Quickstart with example data
 ### 1. source the script
 ```